-He was working as a naturalist guide that Remigio came to know Angelika.
+He was working as a naturalist guide when Remigio came to know Angelika.
 Together, along with Christine von Steiger, they shared a vision to protect the local flora and fauna of the region, and started amaZOOnico.
 As a member of the Quichua community, Remigio brings a unique and very necessary perspective to the project.
 With more than 20 years of experience working in the field of wildlife protection, he has an extensive knowledge of the behaviour, handling and care of various species of mammals, birds, and reptiles which provides a great support to the center.

 the godparents: some awesome people who donate 30 or 15 eur/year to amazoonico